-The Company had non-cash issuances of common stock under its share-based payment plan of \$193 million, \$197 million and \$182 million for the years ended December 31, 2012, 2011 and 2010, respectively.
-The Company recorded stock-based compensation expense related to equity awards of \$152 million, \$165 million and \$174 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+The Company had non-cash issuances of common stock under its share-based payment plan of \$150 million, \$193 million and \$197 million for the years ended December 31, 2013, 2012 and 2011, respectively.
+The Company recorded stock-based compensation expense related to equity awards of \$110 million, \$152 million and \$165 million for the years ended December 31, 2013, 2012 and 2011, respectively.

-The consolidated statement of cash flows includes the cash flow impact of discontinued operations in each cash flow category.
-The cash flow impact of discontinued operations from the operating, financing and investing cash flow categories is as follows:
+The consolidated statement of cash flows includes the cash flow impact of discontinued operations in each cash flow category, which were insignificant to the overall Company.